Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

-Currently all the information we need from a spanning tree $T$ of $\G$ is stored in a spanning forest of $\GG$ with the help of some auxiliary information stored in the rooted vertices.
-It will be convenient to move this information to the edges for our purposes of constructing a multicomplex.
+We refer to Figures \ref{fig:spantree} and \ref{fig:birooted} for an illustration of the map $\phi_1$.
+At this point the activity information we need from a spanning tree $T$ of $\G$ is stored in a spanning forest of $\GG$ with the help of auxiliary information stored in the rooted vertices.
+To construct a multicomplex, we move this information to the edges.
 We describe this process in the next subsection.